Dyalog/APLCourse/docs/Namespaces.md

 		Note: `⎕NL` is Name List, not Children List
 		Plan: You'll have to crawl through the entire workspace
 		Think: How could namespaces still be out of reach?

-	???
-Example "Answer"

-		This answer demonstrates how complex attempting to do these types of tasks can become.
-Even the long function below does not cover every single edge case.
-You should take care to design your application so that you do not rely on these properties for behvaiour.
-If you find yourself needing to do these types of things to make your application work, then you might want to reconsider your approach.

-		<pre><code class="language-APL">∇ children←{arg}ListChildren target;args;next;parents;visited
-			:If 0=⎕NC'arg' ⋄ arg←(# ⎕SE target)(0⍴#)(0⍴#) ⋄ :EndIf
-			(parents children visited)←arg
-			next←∪∊parents.(⍎¨'##' '⎕THIS',⎕NL ¯9)⍝ visit all reachable ns
-			next~←visited                         ⍝ excepted visited ones
-			:If 0∊⍴next ⋄ :Return ⋄ :EndIf        ⍝ (0⍴#).## is NONCE ERROR
-			children∪←(target=next.##)/next       ⍝ append children of target
-			visited,←next                         ⍝ no next has been visited :If 0∊⍴next ⋄ :Return ⋄ :EndIf        ⍝ F¨0⍴# is NONCE ERROR
-			args←next children visited
-			children∪←args ListChildren target    ⍝ recur on unvisited ns ⍝ TO-DO: refs in arrays, derived functions, locals in threads, fields in OO, … ∇</code></pre>